7.13 — Using declarations and using directives

 1. Using-directives allow unqualified access to all of the names from a namespace (potentially including lots of names you’ll never use).

-2. Using-directives do not prefer names from the namespace of the using-directive over other names.
+2. Using-directives do not prefer names from the namespace identified by the using-directive over other names.

 The end result is that the possibility for naming collisions to occur increases significantly (especially if you import the std namespace).

-For illustrative purposes, let’s take a look at an example where using-directives cause ambiguity:
+First, let’s take a look at an illustrative example where using-directives cause a naming collision:

 #include <iostream>